A-ladd-inSane/Emergency-Landing-simulator-RL-training/README.md

 ## Project Overview

 This project implements a **flight-vehicle emergency landing intelligent decision system** as a runnable JAX codebase.
 The technical proposal defines a three-layer architecture (Perception → Decision → Execution) covering the full pipeline from fault detection to safe landing.
-Since a full flight-vehicle simulation involves 6DOF rigid body dynamics, multi-rotor aerodynamics, and parachute system coupling, this project uses a **2D point-mass (ball) model** as a dynamics surrogate, preserving architectural completeness while enabling rapid prototyping.
+Since a full flight-vehicle simulation involves 6DOF rigid body dynamics, multi-rotor aerodynamics, and parachute system coupling, this project uses a **point-mass (ball) model** as a dynamics surrogate, preserving architectural completeness while enabling rapid prototyping.

 **Key Value:**
 - Every module maps to a specific equation number in the technical proposal, enabling traceability